Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
-We thank Benjamin Metha for helpful comments and suggestions.
+We thank the anonymous referee for useful suggestions and comments that have improved the manuscript.
+This research was supported in part by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
+We thank Benjamin Metha for helpful comments and suggestions, and we acknowledge useful suggestions from an anonymous referee.